Matterhorn: Second ascent

 On 16 July, two days after the first ascent and the catastrophe, Jean-Antoine Carrel set out to crown Whymper's victory by proving that the Italian side was not unconquerable.
 He was accompanied by Amé Gorret, a priest who had shared with him the first attempt on the mountain back in 1857.
 Jean-Baptiste Bich and Jean-Augustin Meynet completed the party.
-Giordano would have joined them, but Carrel refused absolutely to take him with them; he said he would not have the strength to guide a traveller, and could neither answer for the result nor for any one's life.
+Giordano would have joined them, but Carrel refused absolutely to take him with them; he said he would not have the strength to guide a traveler, and could neither answer for the result nor for anyone's life.
 After hearing Sunday mass at the chapel of Breuil, the party started.
 Amé Gorret has described this ascent with enthusiasm: "At last we crossed the Col du Lion and set foot upon the pyramid of the Matterhorn!"
 On the following day, the 17th, they continued the ascent and reached Tyndall's flagstaff.
 "We were about to enter unknown country," wrote Gorret, "for no man had gone beyond this point."
 Here opinions were divided; Gorret suggested ascending by the ridge and scaling the last tower straight up.
 Carrel was inclined to traverse to the west of the peak, and thence go up on the Zmutt side.
 Naturally the wish of Carrel prevailed, for he was the leader and had not lost the habit of command, notwithstanding his recent defeat.

 They made the passage of the enjambée, and traversed the west face to reach the Zmutt ridge.
 A false step made by one of the party and a fall of icicles from above warned them to return to the direct line of ascent, and the traverse back to the Lion ridge was one of the greatest difficulty.
 A falling stone injured Gorret in the arm.

 At last they reached the base of the final tower.
 "We stood," wrote Gorret, "in a place that was almost comfortable.
-Although it was not more than two yards wide, and the slope was one of 75 percent, we gave it all kinds of pleasant names : the corridor, the gallery, the railroad, &c., &c."
+Although it was not more than two yards wide, and the slope was one of 75 percent, we gave it all kinds of pleasant names: the corridor, the gallery, the railroad, &c., &c."
 They imagined all difficulties were at an end; but a rock couloir, which they had hitherto not observed, lay between them and the final bit of ridge, where progress would be perfectly easy.
 It would have been unwise for all four to descend into the couloir, because they did not know where to fix the rope that would be needed on their return.
 Time pressed: it was necessary to reduce the numbers of the party; Gorret sacrificed himself, and Meynet stopped with him.
-Very soon afterwards Carrel and Bich were finally on the top.
+Very soon afterward, Carrel and Bich were finally on the top.
 Meanwhile, Giordano at Breuil was writing in his diary as follows: "Splendid weather; at 9.30 saw Carrel and his men on the Shoulder, after that saw nothing more of them.
 Then much mist about the summit.
 Lifted a bit about 3.30, and we saw our flag on the western summit of the Matterhorn."